Mitchell Mesenbrink

 Mitchell Owen Mesenbrink (born June 2, 2003) is an American freestyle and folkstyle wrestler who competes at 74 kilograms.
-In freestyle, he is the US National champion, claimed a bronze medal at the U23 World Championships in 2024, and at the U20 World Championships, he claimed a gold medal in 2023 and a silver medal in 2022.
+In freestyle, he is a U.S. national champion, a bronze medalist at the U23 World Championships in 2024, and at the U20 World Championships, he claimed a gold medal in 2023 and a silver medal in 2022.

-In folkstyle, he was the 2025 NCAA Division I National champion for the Penn State Nittany Lions, as well as the 2024 runner-up.
+In folkstyle, he was a 2026 and 2025 NCAA Division I national champion for the Penn State Nittany Lions, as well as the 2024 runner-up.
+Mesenbrink won the 2026 Dan Hodge Trophy, awarded annually to the United States of America’s best college wrestler.

 Career

 Early life

 Born in Hartland, Wisconsin, Mesenbrink started wrestling at a young age, following the footsteps of his father, John Mesenbrink, a former wrestler at Drake University.
-Mesenbrink attended Arrowhead High School, where he became a three-time Division I Wisconsin state champion and broke into the national high school rankings.
+Mesenbrink attended Arrowhead High School, where he became a three-time Wisconsin Division I state champion and broke into the national high school rankings.
 Before his senior season, he committed to wrestle for California Baptist University.

 In freestyle, Mesenbrink claimed a silver medal from the U20 World Championships and a gold medal from the U20 Pan American Championships and U20 US National Championships in 2022, at 70 kilograms.

 California Baptist University

 2022–2023

-Mesenbrink started off the season at 2–0, however, he then decided to enter the transfer portal and moved back to Wisconsin, closing out his freshman year.
-In April 2023, he committed to the Penn State Nittany Lions.
+Mesenbrink started the season at 2–0; however, he then entered the transfer portal and moved back to Wisconsin, closing his freshman year.
+In April 2023, he committed to the Penn State.

 Pennsylvania State University

 2023–2024

-Before the folkstyle season started, Mesenbrink made the jump up to 74 kilograms and repeated as U20 US National champion and U20 Pan American Champion before competing at the U20 World Championships.
-He once again reached the finals of the tournament, and this time became the U20 World champion at 74 kilograms.
+Before the folkstyle season, Mesenbrink made the jump to 74 kilograms and repeated as U20 US national champion and U20 Pan American champion before competing at the U20 World Championships.
+He once again reached the finals of the tournament, this time becoming the U20 world champion at 74 kilograms.

-Starting at 165 pounds, Mesenbrink claimed titles at the Journeymen Classic and Black Knight Invitational, and racked up an undefeated 12–0 dual meet record during regular season.
+Starting at 165 pounds, Mesenbrink claimed titles at the Journeymen Classic and Black Knight Invitational, and racked up an undefeated 12–0 dual-meet record during regular season.
 At the Big Ten Championships, Mesenbrink claimed his first title with a come-from-behind victory over two-time All-American Dean Hamiti.
 At the NCAA tournament, Mesenbrink defeated All-Americans Cam Amine and Michael Caliendo in rematches, to make the finals, where he fell to NCAA champion David Carr to take runner-up honors.

 In April, Mesenbrink made his senior level debut at the US Olympic Team Trials, where after a win over U17 World champion Ladarion Lockett, he fell to seven-time Olympic and World champion Jordan Burroughs in the semifinals.
 He then came back for third-place with wins over US National champion Quincy Monday and Jarrett Jacques, making the US National team.